aquariumbio/aquarium/docs/_docs/installation/index.md

 [Jump to manual installation instructions](#manual-installation-instructions).

 **Docker Installation**:
-If your goal is instead to run Aquarium on your laptop to evaluate it, develop new code, or serve a small lab, we have provided a Docker configuration script that runs Aquarium in the Rails development mode.
+If your goal is instead to run Aquarium on your laptop to evaluate it, develop new code, or serve a small lab, we have provided a Docker configuration scripts to run Aquarium.

 [Jump to docker installation instructions](#docker-installation-instructions).

-We strongly encourage protocol developers to use the Docker version in development mode, because it eliminates several of the configuration details needed for production.
+We strongly encourage protocol developers to use the Docker version in production mode, because it eliminates several of the manual configuration details.
 Once a protocol runs well on a local instance, you can port it to your production instance using import on the developer tab.

 We understand that it might seem simpler to set up a single instance of Aquarium and use it as the production server and for protocol development.